 Producing palm oil sustainably is key to reducing global carbon emissions and deforestation in the tropics.
 But this can only happen with increased demand for and awareness of sustainability.
 Through articles and other media we aim to help grow these, and to better understand the unique circumstances of the Chinese and Indian markets.

-This article is part of a new China Dialogue series on palm oil.
+This article is part of our ongoing series on palm oil.
 Read more here:

 Palm oil: The pros and cons of a controversial commodity

 Does Colombia hold the answer to sustainable palm oil?

 A boycott is not the answer to palm oil’s environmental problems

 India’s curbs on Malaysian palm oil set to shake up sector